What is it?

 Insufficient evidence to rate effectiveness for...

 - Breast cancer.
-Some studies conducted in China suggest that some people with breast cancer treated with any form of ginseng (American or Panax) do better and feel better.
-But this may not be a result of taking the ginseng, because the people in the study were also more likely to be treated with the prescription cancer drug tamoxifen.
+Some studies conducted in China suggest that some people with breast cancer treated with any form of ginseng (American or Panax) have a higher quality of life and lower risk of death.
+However, this might not be a result of taking the ginseng, because the people in the study were also more likely to be treated with the prescription cancer drug tamoxifen.
 It is difficult to know how much of the benefit to attribute to ginseng.

-- Infection of the airways in the lung (bronchitis) .
-Panax ginseng, combined with treatment with antibiotics, might be more effective in killing bacteria that antibiotic treatment alone.
+- Infection of the airways in the lung (bronchitis).
+Taking Panax ginseng, combined with antibiotics, might be more effective in killing bacteria than antibiotic treatment alone.

 - Common cold.
 There is some evidence that taking a specific Panax ginseng extract (G115) by mouth can decrease the chance of catching a cold.

 - Influenza.
-There is some evidence that taking a specific Panax ginseng extract (G115) by mouth four weeks before a flu shot and continued for eight more weeks can decrease the risk of getting the flu.
+There is some evidence that taking a specific Panax ginseng extract (G115) by mouth beginning 4 weeks before a flu shot and continuing for 8 weeks after can decrease the risk of getting the flu.

 - Fluid retention.